-The Department of Mathematics, Applied Mathematics and Statistics at Case Western Reserve University is an active center for mathematical research.
-Faculty members conduct research in algebra, analysis, applied mathematics, convexity, dynamical systems, geometry, imaging, inverse problems, life sciences applications, mathematical biology, modeling, numerical analysis, probability, scientific computing, stochastic systems and other areas.
+The Department of Mathematics, Applied Mathematics and Statistics at Case Western Reserve University is an active center for mathematical and statistical research.
+Faculty members conduct research in algebra, analysis, applied mathematics, asymptotic statistics, Bayesian statistics, convexity, dynamical systems, geometry, imaging, inverse problems, life sciences applications, mathematical biology, modeling, numerical analysis, probability, scientific computing, spatial statistics, stochastic systems and other areas.

 The trimester program “The Interplay betweenHigh-Dimensional Geometry and Probability,” co-organized by Professor Elisabeth Werner, will take place at the Hausdorff Research Institute for Mathematics in Bonn, Germany from January 5 until April 23, 2021.
 The trimester will be dedicated to the memory of Professor Elizabeth Meckes.

 Case Western Reserve is mourning the passing of Elizabeth Meckes, a professor of mathematics renowned worldwide for her brilliance—and beloved on campus for her compassion.

 CLEVELAND, Ohio — A new mathematical model developed by professors at Case Western University and the University of Akron is helping to predict fluctuations in the number of COVID-19 cases.

 Case Western Reserve University researchers are part of an international team striving to crack the secrets of how our neurons—the nerve cells that send and receive signals to and from the brain—work together to regulate physical movements.

 The Department is accepting PhD and MS applications for Fall 2021!
 For full consideration, applications should be submitted by the following deadlines:

 - PhD: June 30, 2021 (applications received by January 15, 2021 are guaranteed full consideration; applications received between January 15 and the application deadline will be considered depending on availability of space and funding)